Tensor invariants for classical groups revisited: Linear bases for tensor invariants via arc diagrams

-\item A linear basis for $(V^{\otimes m})^{\SO(V)}$ is given by the set of arc diagrams described in part~\ref{O in tensor thm} of Theorem~\ref{thm:poly invariants SL SO} which are 1-regular.
+\item A linear basis for $(V^{\otimes m})^{\SO(V)}$ is given by the set of arc diagrams described in Theorem~\ref{thm:poly invariants SL SO}\ref{O in tensor thm} that are 1-regular.
 Each such diagram represents the product of its arcs and (possibly) hyperedge, as described in~\eqref{preimage SO}. \end{enumerate}

 \end{theorem}